-If you are traveling Scotland during July you’ll want to make sure you book your accommodation in advance.
+If you are traveling to Scotland during July you’ll want to make sure you book your accommodation in advance, especially if driving the North Coast 500.
 This is peak season and the prices will go up the closer to your dates you get.

 Weather in Scotland in August